YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Does a first surgery cost the same as a second surgery?

 Not always.
 A first surgery is usually priced around the full treatment plan.
-A second session, small touch-up, or crown-focused operation may cost less if fewer grafts and less time are needed.
+A second session, small correction, or crown focused operation may cost less if fewer grafts and less time are needed.
 But this needs judgment case by case.

-A touch-up is not a casual extra.
+A small correction is not a casual extra.
 Even a smaller correction uses donor hair and should have a clear reason.
 A patient should not keep adding grafts simply because he wants every small gap filled.

 A second session can be reasonable when the first plan intentionally protected donor reserve and left another area, often the crown, for later.
 It is less ideal when the second session is needed because the first plan was weak.